Growing Gluten-Free Options

-But Tricia Thompson, a Manchester, Massachusetts, registered dietitian and nutrition consultant who specializes in celiac disease, advises gluten-free consumers to be cautious about meal-delivery services.
+But Tricia Thompson, a registered dietitian and nutrition consultant who specializes in celiac, advises gluten-free consumers to be cautious about meal-delivery services.
 “Consumers with celiac disease should think about these services the same way they think about restaurants and ask the same questions,” says Thompson, founder of the gluten-testing company Gluten Free Watchdog.

-Here’s a look at some meal-delivery services that make a gluten-free claim.
+Here’s a look at meal-delivery services with gluten-free options.

 Gluten isn’t the only ingredient missing from Freshly’s meals.
-The Tempe, Arizona, company, which launched in February, favors high-quality proteins, healthy fats and low-glycemic carbohydrates over processed ingredients, sugars and artificial sweeteners, Comstock says.
+The Tempe, Arizona, company favors high-quality proteins, healthy fats and low-glycemic carbohydrates over processed ingredients, sugars and artificial sweeteners.

-On the menu: Freshly offers 27 menu items, with options for all three meals.
-Dishes range from a Garden Omelet to the Paleo Quinoa Porridge, Chimichurri Salmon, Cod Romesco, and Baked Penne Marinara.
+On the menu: Freshly offers 30 menu items, with options for all three meals.
+Dishes range from a BLT Omelette to steak peppercorn, cod cakes and the Southwest Veggie Bowl.

-What it costs: Freshly’s meals start at $10.75.
-Total weekly cost ranges from $69 to $229, depending on the number of meals and deliveries.
+What it costs: Freshly offers three meal plans: 4, 6, 9 or 12 meals per week.
+Total weekly cost ranges from $49.99 to $107.99, depending on the number of meals and deliveries.
 Shipping is free.

 “Freshly’s meals are naturally gluten-free,” Comstock adds.
 “There are a lot of highly processed gluten-free products out there that are not necessarily healthy.”

 On the menu: Fresh n’ Lean’s menu changes weekly and includes options for all three meals.
-Recent offerings include Mixed Berry Chia Pudding, Summer Squash Forbidden Rice and Cauliflower Spinach Stew.
+Recent offerings include coconut orange loaf, Spanish black bean and rice, and lentils and sweet potato mash.